The BC Building Code 2018 introduces changes to support building accessibility for persons with disabilities.

 Accessibility is an important objective of the BC Building Code.
 It ensures buildings are designed and constructed so people with disabilities can:

 - reasonably access and move around within the building

 - use the building facilities

-Find illustrations and explanations related to accessibility requirements:
+Find illustrations and explanations related to accessibility requirements in the BC Building Code 2012:

 - Building Access Handbook (PDF, 3.6MB)